OliverDevsCode/Vercel-Mongo-Template/README.md

 # Backend API Documentation

-This repository contains the backend API code for verifying game scores, leaderboard management, and user-related data.
+This repository contains the backend API code leaderboard management, and user-related data.

 > **Note:** All sensitive keys and secrets have been removed from the code.
 Be sure to configure environment variables before running the application.